 A series of cultural events and social activities are planned for the entertainment and cultural enrichment of students and area residents.
 Theatrical productions and concerts are open to the public and are usually free to LMU students.
-Student activities are programmed through the Director of Student Activities in the Office of Student Services.
+Student activities are programmed through the Director of Student Activities in the Office of Student Services and the Office of Campus Safety and Facility Managment.
 Any student interested in participating in the planning and evaluating of student activities should contact the Office of Student Activities (869-6294) for more information concerning the Student Activities Board.
 Be sure to check the activities calendar for cultural events and other student activities.